bevyengine/rfcs/rfcs/43-many-worlds.md

    1. Some trickery would be required to avoid self-referential schedule modification.
 5. More fair, responsive or customizable task pool strategies to better predict and balance work between worlds.
 6. Use of app commands to modify schedules, as explored in [bevy #2507](https://github.com/bevyengine/bevy/pull/2507).
+   1. We could *maybe* even pause the app, and then modify the runner.
+7. Fallible `AppCommands` using the technology in [bevy #2241](https://github.com/bevyengine/bevy/pull/2241).